Peekachiu/DDAC-Terraform-AWS/README.md

 # DDAC-Terraform-AWS
-This repo is to create an automated AWS deployment with Terraform
+" Cloud Infrastructure on AWS with automation of Terraform"

+! !
+Tools used ! !
+- Visual Studio Code
+- Amazon Web Service (AWS)
+- Terraform